 Ms. Edmonds, Ms. Hill and Mr. Yaffe serve on the Compensation Committee of the Board, with Ms. Edmonds serving as the Chairperson of the Compensation Committee.
 The Board determined that each of these individuals qualify as independent directors under the applicable Nasdaq listing standards.
 The Board has adopted a written charter for the Compensation Committee, which is available on our corporate website at www.plbygroup.com.
-The information on our website is not part of this report.
+The information on our website is not part of this Proxy Statement.
+During 2021, the Compensation Committee held two meetings and acted by unanimous written consent on one occasion.